Martypizzi/Plot_twist_2022-2023/README.md

 ### def draw()

-The code then proceeds to create the background, which is drawn in the draw function so it can be refreshed.
+The code then proceeds to create the background, which is drawn in the `draw():` function so it can be refreshed.
 The background image is loaded, as well as the windows text box.

 ```python
 def draw():